 We elaborate one of the steps we used to proof Theorem \ref{theorem_mixer}.
-In Eq. \ref{eq:span of mixer}, we implied Now as $H_f$ and $H_m$ are non commuting $\ket{\psi_{in}}$ is not an eigenstate of $H_m$.
-But as the eigenstates of the hermitian $H_m$ forms a basis, $\ket{\psi_{in}}$ can be expressed as a linear combination of them.
+In Eq. \ref{eq:span of mixer}, we implied Now as $H_f$ and $H_m$ are non commuting, $\ket{\psi_{in}}$ is not an eigenstate of $H_m$.
+Although, the eigenstates of the Hermitian $H_m$ forms a basis and therefore $\ket{\psi_{in}}$ can be expressed as a linear combination of them.

 where $\ket{E_m}_i$ are the eigenstates of $H_m$ and $a_i$ are the coefficients.
 Also $\ket{\psi_{in}} \in \mathcal{C}$.
 Now the operator $U_m = e^{-i\beta H_m}$ essentially is the time evolution operator, with $\beta$ as the time parameter.
 We can express the state after the operation of $U_m$ as: